john-breton/JavaStateMachine/README.md

-# SYSC-3303
+# JavaStateMachine
-Created for the SYSC 3303 course at Carleton University.
+Created for the a course at Carleton University.
 Winter 2020.

 ## Real-Time Elevator Simulator